neurord/ephys_anal/README.rst

 **8. AnalyzeIV.py**
 -------------------------
-analyzes IF and IV curves from whole cell patch clamp experiments assumes IF is separate set of curves from IV.
+Analyzes IF and IV curves from whole cell patch clamp experiments.
+Assumes IF is separate set of curves from IV.
 Must specify (or use default values) or starting current injection and increment.
 Must specify (or use default values) for time of current injection onset and duration of current injection.

 **9. HVAanal.py**
 -------------------------
-analyze two pulse voltage clamp experiments from whole cell patch clamp experiments to determine calcium dependent inactivation of calcium currents.
+Analyze two pulse voltage clamp experiments from whole cell patch clamp experiments to determine calcium dependent inactivation of calcium currents.

-Assumes input data is are a set of files in igor binary
+Assumes input data is are a set of files in igor binary.

 This program was used in Evans et al. J Neurophysiology 2015 for analysis of data.

 **10. RampAnal.py**
 -------------------------
-analyze ramp voltage clamp from whole cell patch clamp experiments in order to extract leak conductance
+Analyze ramp voltage clamp from whole cell patch clamp experiments in order to extract leak conductance.

-Assumes input data is are a set of files in igor binary
+Assumes input data is are a set of files in igor binary.

 This program was used in Evans et al. J Neurophysiology 2015 for analysis of data.

 **11. SASdataIF.py**
 -------------------------

-These python programs contain utilities for spike dection and characterization compat.py detect.py loader.py signal_smooth.py utilities.py
+**These python programs contain utilities used by TBSanal.py and AnalyzeIV.py for spike dection and characterization:**
+1. compat.py
+2. detect.py
+3. loader.py
+4. signal_smooth.py
+5. utilities.py